meieda/architecture-center/docs/microservices/microservice-boundaries.md

 **Scalability**.
 Azure Functions scales automatically to meet demand, based on the number of incoming events.
 With an orchestrator, you can scale out by increasing the number of services instances running in the cluster.
 You can also scale by adding additional VMs to the cluster.

-Although this guide is focused on building microservices with Kubernetes, we did use Azure Functions for one of our services: The Delivery History service.
+Although our reference implementation uses Kubernetes, we did use Azure Functions for one of our services: The Delivery History service.
 Azure Functions was a good fit for this particular service, because the service is an event-driven workload.
 By using an Event Hubs trigger to invoke the function, the amount of code needed was minimal.
 Also, the Delivery History service is not part of the main workflow, so running it outside of the Kubernetes cluster doesn't affect the end-to-end latency of user-initiated operations.